 BOOKWORM: Ella Wright, a third grader at Union Public Schools' Cedar Ridge Elementary, prepares to read a book to Bailey, a certified therapy dog and ambassador of Therapetics, a nonprofit organization that trains and places service dogs with individuals in need.
-Also pictured is special education teacher and Bailey's owner Mary Buck. feel free to go places; they don't have to worry about how they will open a door, or if they fall out of a chair, will they be able to get back Buck received Bailey when Bailey was just under a year old.
+Also pictured is special education teacher and Bailey's owner Mary Buck. continues.
+"For clients in need of placed with a client, Bailey their anxiety," mobility, the dog gives them independence.
+They help their owners feel free to go places; they don't have to worry about how they will open a door, or if they fall out of a chair, will they be able to get back up.
+Buck received Bailey when Bailey was just under a year old.
 Bailey received training in both mobility and veteran assistance; however, when the time came for Bailey to meet a client, it became apparent that he suffered from separation anxiety with Buck.
-Therefore, instead of being placed Buck and became Therapetics' ambassador to the public.
+Therefore, instead of being remained with Buck and became Therapetics' ambassador to the Bailey regularly visits nursing homes and libraries in the area but can most often be found at Union Public Schools' Cedar Ridge Elementary, where he has been a fixture since Buck first began training him.
+Bailey can be seen greeting children at the front door or being read to in Buck's class- 'For children who have trouble ing them read to a dog relieves usually can.